privatejava/encoins-tools/README.md

 A suite of scripts and config files to run the ENCOINS backend applications.

 # Installation
-In order to setup all the necessary applications for encoins-relay, consult the installation guide [here](https://github.com/encryptedcoins/encoins-tools/blob/main/INSTALL.md).
-The guide has been tested on a clean Ubuntu 22.04.3 LTS with the mininimal installation option.
+In order to set up all the necessary applications for the ENCOINS relay, consult the installation guide [here](https://github.com/encryptedcoins/encoins-tools/blob/main/INSTALL.md).
+The guide has been tested on a clean Ubuntu 22.04.3 LTS with the minimal installation option.

 # Run
 * Make changes to the config files if necessary.
 * [Add your wallet](https://github.com/encryptedcoins/encoins-tools#cardano-wallet)
 * Launch the [run.sh](https://github.com/encryptedcoins/encoins-tools/blob/main/run.sh) script or use the guide [here](https://github.com/encryptedcoins/encoins-tools/blob/main/RUN.md).
-* After executing ```encoins run```, make sure that port 3000 is accessible from the outside.
+* After executing ```encoins --run```, make sure that port 3000 is accessible from the outside.
 You can test port accessibility [here](https://www.yougetsignal.com/tools/open-ports/).

 # Notes